skip to main content

 • the sides of the pool are 1.2 metres high at all points around the pool from the outside ground level AND

-Owners must have their pools or pool barriers checked either by Council or an independently qualified pool inspector every three years to ensure pool barriers are maintained.
+Owners must have their pools or pool barriers checked either by Council or an independently qualified pool inspector every three years to ensure pool barriers are maintained in a safe condition and the surroundings haven't changed ie have a climbable object adjacent to the pool.

-The Code states if you are a pool owner, you must not only ensure your pool has suitable barriers, but you must also maintain that barrier.
+Pool owners must not only ensure the pool has suitable barriers, but you must also maintain that barrier.
 This means you must repair or replace any hinges on gates and catches or latches when broken.
 You must also fix door alarms or self-closers as soon as they stop working.

 It also means you should not remove any catches or stays required to be installed on doors and windows.

-All pools require Building Consents unless they are specifically exempt.
+All residential swimming pools and pool fencing require Building Consents unless they are specifically exempt.

 You need to complete an application form and provide drawings and relevant specifications, in particular for the pool barrier (as with all building consent applications).